Government finance statistics

 Further Eurostat information

-- The level of government expenditure on education varies between Member States - Issue number 12/2013 - Statistics in Focus 12/2013
+- The level of government expenditure on education varies between Member States - Statistics in focus 12/2013

-- In the third quarter of 2012, euro area seasonally adjusted deficit remains stable, while EU-27 deficit increases - Issue number 3/2013 - Statistics in Focus 3/2013
+- In the third quarter of 2012, euro area seasonally adjusted deficit remains stable, while EU-27 deficit increases - Statistics in focus 3/2013

 - Taxation trends in the European Union – data for the EU Member States, Iceland and Norway - 2013 edition